sympy/sympy/doc/src/guides/solving/solving-guidance.md

 ## Numeric Solutions

-### Equations With no Analytical Solution
+### Equations With no Closed-Form Solution

-The vast majority of arbitrary nonlinear equations are not analytically solvable.
+The vast majority of arbitrary nonlinear equations have no closed-form solution.
 The classes of equations that are solvable are basically:
 1. Linear equations
 2. Polynomials, except where limited by the [Abel-Ruffini theorem](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem) (learn